ome/omero-figure/_posts/2015-10-07-omero-figure-demo-app-how-it-works.markdown

 OMERO.figure is basically a bunch of html and javascript that runs in your browser, getting data and images from an OMERO server.

-It can also use the OMERO server to save the figure file and export the figure as PDF.
+It can also use the OMERO server to save the figure file and export the figure as PDF or TIFF files.

 <div class="panel panel-default">